asleofn/APD/README.md

 	- bedtools	(https://bedtools.readthedocs.io/en/latest/)
 	- TMAP  	(https://github.com/iontorrent/TS/tree/master/Analysis/TMAP) * for Ion Torrent platform

-	 # Executables of all program have to be added to System Path.
+	 # Executables of all program have to be added to ystem Path.

 [__Installation__]